By Steve & Tamami Laser

 Looking at the sketches and reading between the lines, we think the BR-V will be a reworked Honda Mobilio, also developed by HRAP.
 In the original Mobilio design sketches above, we see similarities to the BR-V’s front and rear side doors, glass, roof, and windshield.

 The Mobilio (not related to the Japanese market Mobilio) is a seven-passenger MPV that’s already on sale in the Asian region.
 These photos of a pre-production prototype looks toned down quite a bit from the preview sketches.

 It appears that Honda will raise the Mobilio’s hoodline and ride height, change the front and rear facias, D-pillars, and tailgate, add crossover styling cues like lower body cladding, fender arches and “skid plates” and call it the BR-V. It’s a strategy used by other automakers including Subaru with models like the Outback.

 Mobilio features Honda’s Earth Dreams Technology 1.5 liter i-VTEC engine that develops 120 ps at 6600 rpm and 145 NM of torque at 4600 rpm.
 The engine is mated to a 5-speed manual or Continuously Variable Transmission (CVT).

 Don’t look for the BR-V in American Honda showrooms anytime soon.
 The gap between the CR-V and new Pilot is too narrow to support another nameplate.
 And while the Pilot is too large for some Asian market countries, as Goldilocks might say, the BR-V looks “just right.”

-News and photo sources: Honda Media Japan, P.T.
+News sources and photos courtesy of Honda Media Japan, P.T.
 Honda Prospect Motor Indonesia, Honda Automobile (Thailand) Co., Ltd., Honda Cars Philippines, Inc.